mpflynnx/terraform-beginner-bootcamp-2023/journal/week1.md

 Old versions of our static website files will remain in the CloudFront edge locations until the new index.html is requested at the edge location and not when we update the index.html.

 We cannot control when CloudFront starts to serve the new files.
-By default, CloudFront caches files expire in edge locations after 24 hours.
-So, an old version could potentially be served up for 24 hours.
+By default, CloudFront cached files expire in edge locations after 24 hours.
+So, an old version could potentially be served for up to 24 hours.

 To force the [update](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/UpdatingExistingObjects.html) of our static website across all edge locations, we can invalidate the cache when the website changes.
 Therefore all edge locations will serve the new website immediately.